Level Up (Ciara song)

-"Level Up" is a song by American singer-songwriter Ciara released on July 17, 2018 by Beauty Marks Entertainment and Warner Bros.
-Records.
+"Level Up" is a song by American singer-songwriter Ciara released on July 17, 2018, through her independent label, Beauty Marks Entertainment.
+The single artwork was shot by Haley Blavka.

-Influenced by the Jersey club variety of electronic dance music, the song was written by Ciara, J.R.
-Rotem, Theron Thomas, Telly Brown, Jr. and Theron Feemster, with production by J.R.
+Influenced by the Jersey club variety of electronic dance music, the song was written by Ciara, J. R. Rotem, Theron Thomas, Telly Brown Jr. and Theron Feemster, with production by J.R.
 Rotem and Nas Luke.
 It samples the Jersey Remix of "We Are Young" by Fun. that was also used in DJ Telly Tellz's 2017 viral hit "Fuck It Up Challenge".
 Its music video was directed and choreographed by New Zealand dancer Parris Goebel, who also appears in the video alongside fellow New Zealanders ReQuest Dance Crew.

 Reception to the music video was positive, with "Level Up" becoming the number one trending video on YouTube and spawning the #LevelUpChallenge on social media, featuring fans and celebrities recording their own version of the video's choreography.
 The official remix for "Level Up" was released a week later featuring additional vocals from Missy Elliott and Fatman Scoop.
 Chartwise, "Level Up" peaked within the upper half of the US Hot R&B/Hip-Hop Songs chart in the United States, top forty in Hungary and top sixty on the US Billboard Hot 100.

 Composition

 "Level Up" is a song about empowerment and growth.
 The song's title directly references Ciara's controversial #LevelUp marriage tweet, which some felt blamed women for being single.
 She later cleared up the message, explaining that she wanted to empower women as she felt her "lowest moment" as a solo parent before learning to love herself.
-Some critics also believed parts of the song were aimed at ex-fiance, American rapper Future.
+Some critics also believed parts of the song were aimed at ex-fiancé, American rapper Future.

 Promotion

 In promotion of the single, fans initiated the "Level Up Challenge", which generated hundreds of thousands of responses on social media.
 The challenge consisted of fans mimicking the choreography performed in the accompanying music video.
 Ciara added onto the challenge by encouraging fans to share three ways in which they want to "level up" or better themselves.
-Fans and celebrities alike participated in the challenge, including Chris Pratt, Kelly Clarkson, Serena Williams, Macklemore, Janelle Monae, Missy Elliott, Jennifer Hudson, and Ciara's husband, Russell Wilson.
+Fans and celebrities alike participated in the challenge, including Chris Pratt, Kelly Clarkson, Serena Williams, Macklemore, Janelle Monáe, Missy Elliott, Jennifer Hudson, and Ciara's husband, Russell Wilson.
 Ciara also performed the song as a part of her set list as an opening act for singer, Bruno Mars' 24K Magic World Tour (2018).